 All that shifting and scrunching of the quilt takes time and you also can't really race with a walking foot either.
 I had to learn how to slow down and take my time while making these quilts because that's just what it takes with this style of quilting.

-All around, creating Explore Walking Foot Quilting was a terrific process from writing the book, designing the patterns, and making each one with Dad.
+All around, creating Explore Walking Foot Quilting was a terrific process from writing the book, designing the patterns, and making each one.
 I hope you'll enjoy exploring this wonderful form of quilting with me as well.

 Let's go quilt,